 Have you ever heard of Wireshark ?
 This is a free software that allows you to monitor Wi-Fi networks and “capture” all the data circulating on them.
 I’ve also talked to you in my tutorial on sniffing wireless networks .
 Well, using a program like Wireshark, computer criminals might be able to capture WhatsApp communications and spy on them without the permission of the user.

 By the end of 2014, Open Whisper Systems developers announced that WhatsApp would adopt their end-to-end encryption technology (TextSecure) to make the user’s communications safer.
-The encryption end-to-end principle is a system by which the data travels in encrypted manner from one point to another without that nobody, except the legitimate senders and recipients, can read the contents.
+The encryption end-to-end principle is a system by which the data travels in encrypted manner from one point to another without that anybody, except the legitimate senders and recipients, can read the contents.

 In April, a German computer security team conducted some tests on WhatsAppand discovered that only communications from and to Android terminals used end-to-end encryption.
 On the other platforms, an encryption system based on the RC4 algorithm was used, which is subject to various vulnerabilities and potentially enables computer criminals to capture user messages through wireless sniffing.